What To Expect From Me,

 It’s probably around 10:00 pm and I’ve seen some solid dance moves.
 The energy is high and but some of your older guests have departed.
 I think it’s best to put closure on an amazing day a tiny bit early vs. a tiny bit late.
 I’ll call all your guests back to the dance floor for your last dance.
 We can go with a mellow love song or something more in the high-energy category.
 This is your last dance; let’s make it a memorable one.

 Your Exit: Sometimes the last dance is the final moment at a wedding.
 At others, I help set up a grand exit.
-This can incorporate traditional sparklers, (fire safety is a real concern in Nevada County), or we can go with some glow sticks, maybe some bubbles, flower petals or?
+This can incorporate traditional sparklers, or we can go with some glow sticks, maybe some bubbles, flower petals or?
 This is a great photo opportunity, so make sure your pro photographer is still with us.

 Hotel, motel, or Holiday Inn?
 Time for the after-party.